The-OpenROAD-Project/OpenLane/docs/source/installation_win.rst

 1. Follow `official Microsoft documentation for WSL located here <https://docs.microsoft.com/en-us/windows/wsl/install>`_ to install the WSL 2.
 Make sure your OS version supports WSL 2.
 2. Follow `official steps to Install Docker Desktop on Windows located here <https://docs.docker.com/desktop/install/windows-install/>`_.

+.. todo:: Instructions for enabling docker at boot
+.. todo:: there is a need to mention in the guide "open powershell and do ..."
+.. todo:: "Troubleshooting docker installation issues" is not needed in windows.
+THis needs to be fixed.
+.. todo:: Make troubleshooting docker installation issues at the end

 3. Install Ubuntu using wsl ``wsl --install -d Ubuntu``
 4. Check the verison of WSL using following command: ``wsl --list --verbose``

 It should produce following output: